Lake Tahoe Elopement Guide

 If you’re into snow and wanting a winter wonderland elopement, definitely check out Lake Tahoe within the winter.
 Lake Tahoe gets an average of 215 inches of snow each year, or just under 18 feet!
 This is one of the prime areas in the United States for winter sports such as skiing and snowboarding.
 It’s the perfect spot for those cold winter weddings.

-Best Places to Elope in Lake Tahoe
+The Best Places to Elope in Lake Tahoe

 Emerald Bay State Park Lookout

 Emerald Bay State Park Lookout is Lake Tahoe’s most popular place to elope.
 Emerald Bay is located in South Lake Tahoe on the California side.
 Known for the gorgeous turquoise water, lush pine trees, and tall mountains, Emerald Bay is the perfect elopement location for any couple.
 Plus, the state park itself has plenty of beautiful areas for couples portraits.
+Keep in mind though that this place is heavily populated!

 Sierra-at-Tahoe is primarily known as being a large wedding venue.
 However, you can also elope at this stunning location.
 Sierra-at-Tahoe is a ski resort located in California on the south side of Lake Tahoe that can be accessed year-round.
 This rustic Lake Tahoe elopement destination is best known for their ceremony site.
 Here, you’ll be greeted with gorgeous views of Pyramid Peak, Mt.
-Ralston, and Desolation Wilderness
+Ralston, and the Desolation Wilderness.

 Resort at Squaw Creek